learn-co-curriculum/dsc-grouping-data-with-sql-lab/README.md

 ## Summary

 Well done!
-In this lab you continued adding complexity to SQL statements and wrote aggregate functions.
-You were able to build queries that showed the total years and homeruns earned by team as well as calculating Babe Ruth's total on base and then selecting only years that met a minimum value of our calculated on base attribute.
+In this lab, you continued adding complexity to SQL statements and wrote aggregate functions.
+You were able to build queries that showed the total years and home runs earned by team as well as calculating Babe Ruth's total on base and then selecting only years that met a minimum value of our calculated on the base attribute.